What the study found

-What the researchers tested: The researchers examined PM2.5 chemical characteristics in Taichung, Taiwan, from 2020 to 2022, focusing on polycyclic aromatic hydrocarbons (PAHs) and water-soluble ions across industrial and traffic areas.
-They also analyzed AQHI-based health risks using outpatient records from 2016 to 2022, divided into pre-, during-, and post-pandemic stages.
+The researchers studied PM2.5 (fine particulate matter) chemical characteristics in Taichung, Taiwan, from 2020 to 2022, focusing on polycyclic aromatic hydrocarbons (PAHs) and water-soluble ions (WSIs) in industrial and traffic areas.
+They also analyzed source contributions and compared AQHI levels with outpatient records from 2016 to 2022 across pre-pandemic, during-pandemic, and post-pandemic stages.

 Key points

-- AQHI was reported as a more sensitive short-term health metric than AQI during pandemic-altered activity patterns.
+- AQHI was reported as more sensitive than AQI for short-term multi-pollutant health risks.

-- Water-soluble ion concentrations increased during pandemic restrictions, driven mainly by non-sea-salt sulfate in the industrial area.
+- During COVID-19 restrictions, water-soluble ions in PM2.5 increased, driven mainly by non–sea-salt sulfate in the industrial area.

-- PAH concentrations declined during lockdowns and then rebounded after the pandemic, especially in the warm season.
+- PAH concentrations fell during lockdowns and then rebounded to about two to three times pandemic-stage levels after the pandemic.

-- Traffic-related emissions, particularly diesel exhaust, were identified as the dominant contributors to ambient PAHs.
+- Traffic-related emissions, especially diesel exhaust, were identified as the dominant PAH source.

 Disclosure